valimaggi/eventvote/README.md

 App for event scheduling with voting.
 So far there is only the backend REST API.

 #### What's next/missing?
+* Better data validation in the backend
+* More extensive API tests
 * SQL database support in addition to MongoDB
-* Data validation in the backend
 * Frontend
+* Deploy to Heroku or whatever

 ## Install